-We all finished our food, then Michael and I showed M & E some good places to get trinkets to send home.
-While there, we picked up a few things for Michael to send home to family.
+We all finished our food, then M and I showed M & E some good places to get trinkets to send home.
+While there, we picked up a few things for M to send home to family.

 Yesterday was a productive day at home.
 I cleaned and took pictures for blog posts that I'm incredibly behind on.
 I also made some bastardized pancit like the one I posted to Instagram.
 A post shall be coming soon™.
 I also finally got to dig into the packages I received over the past week.
 One was from Julie (thank you!), and two were from my parents.
 One was my Bathing Garden order, and the other had the planner I've been waiting on for almost two months now.